YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 The resource store addons are implemented using the |YUIPlugin|_ mechanism.
-In essence, a Mojito addon is a YUI plugin, so the skeleton of a |RS| addon will be the same as a YUI Plugin.
+In essence, a Mojito addon is a YUI plugin, so the skeleton of a |RS| addon will be the same as that of a YUI Plugin.

 See the |RSC|_ for the parameters and return values for the |RS| methods.